-Intensive rehabilitation program if tolerating three or more hours of physical activity per day; and less intensively in a nursing facility, outpatient facility, or home-based rehabilitation if not able to.
+Intensive inpatient rehabilitation program if tolerating three hours of intervention and physical activity per day; and if unable, less intensively in a community hospital, extended care facility, outpatient facility, or home-based rehabilitation.

-Supervision or minimal disabilities, unable to live independently Home-based or outpatient rehabilitation if home environment and support adequate; inpatient hospital or nursing facility if not.
+Supervision or minimal disabilities, unable to live independently

+Home-based or outpatient rehabilitation if home environment and support adequate; inpatient hospital or nursing facility if not.